StreakYC/bimapcache/README.md

 given in the constructor will be called.
 If the promise from the given callback resolves successfully, its result will be cached.

+### biMapCache.removeAfromCache(input), biMapCache.removeBfromCache(input)

+These methods allow a value to be removed from the cache.
+If the corresponding `getAfromB(input)` / `getBfromA(input)` function was previously called and its returned Promise has not yet resolved, then its final result will not be cached.

 ## Types

 Both [TypeScript](https://www.typescriptlang.org/) and